NorESMhub/NorESM/doc/diagnostics/esmvaltool.rst

   source activate esmvaltool

-At the time of writing, the preferred activation method ``conda activate esmvaltool`` is not recognized inside a NIRD Toolkit application.
+At the time of writing (10 June 2020), the preferred activation method ``conda activate esmvaltool`` is not recognized inside a NIRD Toolkit application.